Ancient Chinese Clothing Timeline – Hanfu Development

 • Little finger wearing a gold finger guard, according to the physical depiction unearthed in Laoheshen, Yushu, Jilin, this is the earliest nail sheaths seen so far, indicating that the ancient noblewomen from the Western Han began to have the habit of keeping long nails.

-• The Quju silk is based on the design of the gown unearthed at Mawangdui, Changsha, Hunan.
+• The Quju silk gown is based on the design of the gown unearthed at Mawangdui, Changsha, Hunan.

 North-South Dynasty (420-589)